 Example for Accounting Definition.

-A Business entity (Company) has purchased assets having value of $4000, Paid $300 as cash and $100 on credit for one week from XYZ Co dated 30 December.
+A Business Entity (Company) has purchased assets having the value of $4000, Paid $300 as cash and $100 on credit for one week from XYZ Co dated 30 December.
 Company fiscal year ended on 31 Dec.

 - $400 debited with Assets, $300 credited with cash and $100 XYZ Co.
 This is called classification.
-Account should be charged as per their chart of accounts.
+The account should be charged as per their chart of accounts.

 - Then Analysis will be made on financial reports how much increase in assets and liabilities.